top of page

 • Twitter Social Icon

-Michael is an Assistant Professor of Sociology & Criminology at the University of Denver specializing in the study of punishment, work, and inequality.
-His research illuminates the often-obscured experiences and struggles of working prisoners through ethnographic observations, interviews, and historical and archival analyses.
+I am an Associate Professor of Sociology & Criminology at the University of Denver.
+Through my research, I investigate the obscured experiences and struggles of working American prisoners through ethnographic observations, interviews, and historical and archival analyses.
+I also engage with local and national advocacy groups to help improve prison policy.

-Michael's book, Orange-Collar Labor (2022, OUP) examines lived experiences of prison life and labor.
+My book, Orange-Collar Labor, examines lived experiences of prison life and work.
 Following 18 months of ethnographic fieldwork and over 80 interviews conducted within a US state prison, it explores the structure and practices of work behind bars.
-In so doing, it documents the reproduction of social inequalities in this setting.
+It reveals how prison labor systems today actually reproduce inequalities between prisoner groups in ways that impact experiences inside and preparations for release.

 RECENT PROJECTS